netscaler/cloud-native-getting-started/gcp/README.md

 ### Grafana visual dashboard

-1. From the left panel, select the **Import** option and upload the `grafana_config.json` file provided in the `yamlFiles` folder.
+1. From the left panel, select the **Import** option and **click on this url** <https://raw.githubusercontent.com/citrix/example-cpx-vpx-for-kubernetes-2-tier-microservices/master/gcp/config-files/grafana_config.json> and paste the content in to JSON.
 Now you can see the Grafana dashboard with basic ADC stats listed.

     ![GCP](./media/cpx-ingress-image16.png)